-The needle should be at the correct distance from the tonearm’s bearing.
+The needle should be at the correct distance from the tonearm’s bearing, the pivoting center.
 Thorens provided a headshell gauge as a guide for mounting the cartridge on the stock TP-60 mounting shell.
 Both the TP-16 and the TP-11 tonearms mounted on the TD-160 (the one I currently have) and the TD-165 (the one I owned before) turntables, respectively, have a TP-60 shell.
 I don’t have such a headshell gauge, so I calculated the key distances from the scale drawing on the TD-165 manual: from my calculations, the needle has to be at about 24-25 mm in vertical from the headshell’s outer edge and 7-8 mm (better lower it down to 4-5 mm – as better explained in the cartridge alignment page) horizontally from it (click on the picture at right for an enlarged drawing).
-With additional patience, it is quite easy take those measurements while the headshell has been removed and placed upside-down on a table.
+With additional patience, it is quite easy to take those measurements after removing the headshell and placing it upside-down on a table.
 It is as simple as aligning the cartridge by sliding it back and forth until we measure the correct needle position.

 At this point, a protractor is not strictly necessary for tip positioning, but it is still advisable to use one for a final check and side alignment.
 It is very important the needle is at the correct position along the tonearm and that the cart body is aligned (well, the cantilever actually).
 There are several different theories about the correct alignment of a cartridge along a tonearm (see the alignment page).